r3naissance/deako_hass_integration/README.md

 ## Reload Deako Automation to keep it consistent

 Setup this automation.
 Obviously change the `light.<name>` to the actual device name for each trigger.
-It checking to see if the state goes to `unavailable` or `unknown` for 2 minutes.
+It's checking to see if the state goes to `unavailable` or `unknown` for 2 minutes.
 The other trigger is every hour and 40 seconds (40 seconds is to avoid conflicts with time based automations).
 Deako will consistently lose connection and the integration becomes useless.

 ```